sandyteng/fusion_handover/source/nf_pseudogene_detection.rst

 Conclusion
 --------------------

-This completes the instructions for running Fusion V5 pipelines.
+This completes the instructions for running Pseudogene detection pipelines.